adityam/context-blog/content/post/interfacing-with-julia.md

    needed function signatures from `julia.h` file.
 Some of these functions are defined using `#define` and I don't know how to include them in `ffi.cdef`.

+      [**Edit**: After browsing through some of the old threads in the Lua mailing list, the main concern is that parsing `.h` files requires the C pre-processor and writing that in pure Lua is a lot of effort. ]

 ## Creating a TeX inteface

 Now that we know how to call Julia from Lua, the rest is just adding some